Buckwheat Pillows: The Green Way to Get a Better Night’s Sleep

 - Something else to consider is temperature.
 Buckwheat hulls allow air to circulate throughout the pillow which helps to diffuse heat.
 That means you never have to search for the cold side, and your face never gets uncomfortably hot.
 Plus, if you are known to sleep with your face jammed in the pillow, you won’t struggle as much to breath.

 Many people that make the switch to buckwheat pillows for one night end up making the switch for life.
-They are surprisingly comfortable, completely customizable, climate controlled and a good alternative to those allergic to traditional pillow types.
+They are surprisingly comfortable, completely customizable, climate controlled and a good alternative to those allergic to traditional pillow types like down.
 When you wake up feeling rested, painless and ready to seize the day, you can’t argue with the results.

 Now that you know that buckwheat pillows are both comfortable and eco-friendly, try one made by Hullo™.